NM-TAFE/civ-ipriot-smiley/knowledge_and_evidence.md

 ### Code style

 1. What code style is used in the code?
-Is it likely to be the same as the code used in the SenseHat?
-Could you provide at least two reasons why/why not?
+Is it likely to be the same as the code style used in the SenseHat?
+Give to reasons as to why/why not:

 > Your answer here
 >